batu07040/Running-Linux-Commands-over-PYTHON-with-HTTP-requests/README.md

-# Linux-Command-Executor-Python
+# Running Linux Commands over PYTHON with HTTP requests

-This project creates an HTTP default port 8000 on the server.
+Example Usage:

 Access To: http://YOUR_SERVER_IP:8000
 Access with Query: http://YOUR_SERVER_IP:8000?command=ls